1–2 spots available for Q2 · Claim yours

-Most funded startups hit the same inflection point.
+A web application development subscription answers a question most funded startups eventually have to face.
 The no-code or MVP phase worked.
-Now the product needs real engineering work — features that are complex enough to break a no-code tool, a data model that has to evolve, performance that a $29-per-month SaaS plan cannot deliver.
-And the founder asks: do I hire a full-time developer, or do I find a senior engineer I can work with monthly?
+The product now needs real engineering: features complex enough to break a no-code tool, a data model that has to evolve, performance that a $29 per month SaaS plan cannot deliver.
+So the founder asks: do I hire a full-time developer, or find a senior engineer I can work with monthly?

 TL;DR

-- The full-time hire makes sense when you are past $5M ARR, need a team lead, or have work that requires 40-plus hours per week of dedicated focus from one person.
+• The full-time hire makes sense once you are past $5M ARR, need a team lead, or have work that requires 40 plus hours per week of dedicated focus from one person.

 The full-time developer cost: what actually gets counted